top of page

 Agnes Widbom, Artist

 Agnes Widbom (b.
 1990, Stockholm) lives in San Francisco and explores the relationship between the body, the senses, and their surroundings through painting, photography, and video.
-Agnes was invited by Swedish Tyre Recycling to interpret tyre recycling through her art.
-The work resulted in the creations "Sun" and "Drop".

 50% recycled granulate powder, cherry pit coal, and water